 2. Ensure that utility financial incentives are aligned with helping customers use energy more efficiently and in a manner that sustains or enhances utility customers’ incentives to use energy more efficiently; and

-3. Provide timely earnings opportunities associated with cost-effective measurable and/or verifiable energy and demand savings
+3. Provide timely earnings opportunities associated with cost-effective measurable and verifiable energy and demand savings;

-(D) In addition to any other changes in business risk experienced by the electric utility, the commission shall consider changes in the utility’s business risk resulting from establishment, continuation, or modification of the DSIM in setting the electric utility’s allowed return on equity in general rate proceedings.
+(E) In addition to any other changes in business risk experienced by the electric utility, the commission shall consider changes in the utility’s business risk resulting from establishment, continuation, or modification of the DSIM in setting the electric utility’s allowed return on equity in general rate proceedings.

-(E) In determining to approve, modify, or continue a DSIM, the commission may consider, but is not limited to only considering, the expected magnitude of the impact of the utility’s approved demand-side programs on the utility’s costs, revenues, and earnings, the ability of the utility to manage all aspects of the approved demand-side programs, the ability to measure and verify the approved program’s impacts, any interaction among the various components of the DSIM that the utility may propose, and the incentives or disincentives provided to the utility as a result of the inclusion or exclusion of cost recovery component, utility lost revenue component, and/or utility incentive component in the DSIM.
+(F) In determining to approve, modify, or continue a DSIM, the commission may consider, but is not limited to only considering, the expected magnitude of the impact of the utility’s approved demand-side programs on the utility’s costs, revenues, and earnings, the ability of the utility to manage all aspects of the approved demand-side programs, the ability to measure and verify the approved program’s impacts, any interaction among the various components of the DSIM that the utility may propose, and the incentives or disincentives provided to the utility as a result of the inclusion or exclusion of DSIM components as defined in [the revised] 4 CSR 240-20.092(N).
 In this context the word “disincentives” means any barrier to the implementation of a DSIM.
 There is no penalty authorized in this section.

-(F) Any cost recovery component of a DSIM shall be based on costs of demand-side programs approved by the commission in accordance with 4 CSR 240-20.094 Demand-Side Programs.
+(G) Any cost recovery component of a DSIM shall be based on costs of demand-side programs approved by the commission in accordance with 4 CSR 240-20.094 Demand-Side Programs.
 Indirect costs associated with demand-side programs, including but not limited to costs of utility market potential study and/or utility’s portion of statewide technical resource manual, shall be allocated to demand-side programs and thus shall be eligible for recovery through an approved DSIM.
 The commission shall approve any cost recovery component of a DSIM simultaneously with the programs approved in accordance with 4 CSR 240-20.094 Demand-Side Programs.

-(G) Any utility lost revenue component of DSIM shall be based on energy or demand savings from utility demand-side programs approved by the commission in accordance with 4 CSR 240-20.094 Demand-Side Programs and measured and verified through EM&V.
+(H) Any utility lost revenue component or throughput disincentive component of DSIM shall be based on energy or demand savings from utility demand-side programs approved by the commission in accordance with 4 CSR 240-20.094 Demand-Side Programs and measured and verified through EM&V.

-1. A utility cannot recover revenues lost due to utility demand-side programs unless it does not recover the fixed cost as set in the last general rate case, i.e., actual annual billed system kWh is less than the system kWh used to calculate rates to recover revenues as ordered by the commission in the utility’s last general rate case.

-2. The commission shall order any utility lost revenue component of a DSIM simultaneously with the programs approved in accordance with 4 CSR 240-20.094 Demand-Side Programs.
+2. The commission shall order any utility lost revenue component or throughput disincentive component of a DSIM simultaneously with the programs approved in accordance with 4 CSR 240-20.094 Demand-Side Programs.

 3. In a utility’s filing for demand-side program approval in which a utility lost revenue component of a DSIM is considered, there is no requirement for any implicit or explicit utility lost revenue component of a DSIM or for a particular form of a lost revenue component of a DSIM.